Explore new ways to get the family off the sofa and into the Great Outdoors with adventures including hiking, biking

 It’s crowded on weekends, but that’s because Starved Rock State Park is one of Illinois’ most beautiful hiking spots.
 The paths wind through tall trees, wildflower meadows and 18 rock canyons, most of which have a waterfall you can witness up-close.
 Stop at the overlooks along the Illinois River, and don’t forget to look up—you might see a bald eagle flying overhead.

 The hiking paths in Mississippi Palisades State Park—especially the southern trails—contain a rich Native American history dating back nearly 1,000 years.
 Located where the Mississippi and Apple Rivers merge in northwestern Illinois, the park’s 15 miles of hiking trails take you past some unique rock formations with names like Twin Sisters and Indianhead.
 You also can rock climb (at your own risk), hunt, and fish.

-You’ll be tempted to sing, “Oh give me a home, where the buffalo roam…” as you bike alongside the new herd of buffalo at the Midewin National Tallgrass Prairie.
+You’ll be tempted to sing, “Oh give me a home, where the buffalo roam…” as you bike alongside the herds of bison at the Midewin National Tallgrass Prairie.
 While the U.S. Forest Service warns that the herds aren’t always visible on the 1,200-acre grazing area, you can check what’s going on in advance on the new Midewin bison livecam, which looks out over their habitat from 6 a.m. to 6 p.m.
 CST every day.
 Even if you can’t see the buffalo, the park’s peaceful paved trails— which range from 1.5- to 16 miles long—teem with mint-green leopard frogs, ring-necked pheasants, more than 100 different bird species, and a sea of coneflowers and other prairie plants.

 On one side, sandstone bluffs.
 On the other, the Mississippi River.
 That’s why families like to ride along the flat, paved, 20-mile Sam Vadalabene Bike Trail, which parallels the Great River Road.
 Named after a former state senator, the trail goes past the Marquette Monument, the historic 19th century town of Elsah, and some of the best catfish restaurants in Illinois.